Yu Darvish: 2017 World Series

-In the 2017 World Series he failed to get out of the second inning in either of his two starts against the Houston Astros.
-He lost both games, including game seven, and allowed nine runs (eight earned) in 31/3 innings while failing to strike out a single batter.
+In the World Series, Darvish failed to get out of the second inning in either of his two starts against the Houston Astros.
+He lost both games, including Game 7, and allowed nine runs (eight earned) in 31/3 innings while failing to strike out one batter.
 They were the shortest two starts of his career, and Darvish became the first starting pitcher since Art Ditmar in 1960 to have two starts of less than two innings in the World Series.
 Shortly after the World Series, an unnamed Astros player suggested that Darvish had been tipping his pitches.
-Dodgers teammate Chase Utley had evaluated Darvish's game three start and concluded that this was not the case, though Darvish changed his approach for game seven.
+Dodgers teammate Chase Utley had evaluated Darvish's Game 3 start and concluded that this was not the case, though Darvish changed his approach for Game 7.
 More than a month later, a Sports Illustrated article revealed that the Astros had figured out how Darvish was tipping his pitches: "Darvish holds the ball at his side when he gets the sign from the catcher.
 Whether he re-grips or not as he brings the ball into his glove was the tip-off whether he was going to throw a slider/cutter or a fastball."
 This unnamed Astros player said the Astros had known about this going into Game 3 which they also won, but that they had an even better game plan for Game 7.

 After the season, Darvish became a free agent for the first time in his career, and he chose not to re-sign with the Dodgers as there was much fan ire against him for his disappointing World Series outings that many felt had cost the Dodgers the title.

-With the Astros being disciplined on 13 January 2020 for using cameras to steal catcher-to-pitcher signals during the 2017 MLB postseason, Darvish refused to blame sign stealing for his poor starts and instead suggested that the 2017 Astros batters were talented, and humorously joking on Twitter that he would wear a "Yu Garbage" jersey if the Dodgers held a championship parade.
+With the Astros being disciplined on January 13, 2020 for using cameras to steal catcher-to-pitcher signals during the 2017 MLB postseason, Darvish refused to blame sign stealing for his poor starts and instead suggested that the 2017 Astros batters were talented, and he humorously posted on Twitter that he would wear a "Yu Garbage" jersey if the Dodgers held a championship parade.

 Chicago Cubs (2018–2020)

+2018 season

 On February 13, 2018, Darvish signed a six-year, $126 million contract with the Chicago Cubs.
-He played his first game with the Cubs on 31 March 2018, against the Miami Marlins.
+He first pitched for the Cubs on March 31, against the Miami Marlins.
 He allowed 5 runs in 4 1/3 innings as the Cubs won 10–6 in 10 innings.
-On 7 May, Darvish was placed on the 10-day disabled list due to the flu.
-On 26 May, Darvish was again placed on the 10-day disabled list due to right triceps tendinitis.
-On 19 August 2018, Darvish began a rehab stint.
+On May 7, Darvish was placed on the 10-day disabled list due to the flu.
+On May 26, Darvish was again placed on the 10-day disabled list due to right triceps tendinitis.
+On August 19, Darvish began a rehab stint.
 While warming up before the second inning, Darvish summoned trainers and was removed from the game.
-An MRI revealed Darvish had a stress reaction on his right elbow as well as a triceps strain, ending his 2018 season, after only 8 games and 40 innings pitched, in which he was 1–3 with a 4.95 ERA.
+An MRI revealed Darvish had a stress reaction on his right elbow as well as a triceps strain, ending his season after only 8 games and 40 innings pitched, in which he was 1–3 with a 4.95 ERA.